Kashim0-afk/-Universal-Cipher-Analyzer/README.md

 # Project: ''Universal'' Cipher Analyzer

 ## Project Description (English)
-**Universal Cipher Analyzer** is an ''advanced tool'' designed for analyzing and decrypting encrypted texts in English and Italian.
+**''Universal'' Cipher Analyzer** is an ''advanced tool'' designed for analyzing and decrypting encrypted texts in English and Italian.
 This Python-based application leverages frequency analysis, language detection, and cipher-specific algorithms to provide accurate and efficient decryption.
 It supports various encryption methods, making it a versatile resource for developers, security enthusiasts, and cryptography students.

 ### Key Features:
 1. **Multilingual Support**: